Actions to Take After Your Employee Engagement Survey

 5 Actions to Take After Your Employee Engagement Survey

-Let your workforce know that you as leaders are committed to making changes and how they fit into overall strategic priorities.
-Then set up a timeline and communication system that keeps employees informed of progress and be clear about how they will be actively involved going forward.
+Let your workforce know that you as leaders are committed to making changes and how they fit into overall strategic and talent priorities.
+Then set up a timeline and communication system that keeps employees informed of progress and be clear about how stakeholders will be actively involved going forward.

-Do not waste your time on areas that do not make sense for your company’s strategy or culture.
+Do not waste your time on areas that do not make sense for your company’s strategic focus or unique organizational culture.

 The Bottom Line